How to Remove Your Mugshot From Google (for Free)

 …and then to charge a fee to remove it?

 In many states, yes.
-In certain states, however, including Florida and Texas, the act of charging a fee to remove a mugshot is now illegal.
+In certain states, however, including Tennessee, Florida, and Texas, the act of charging a fee to remove a mugshot is now illegal.
 Here, it should be possible to have your mugshot removed by request, free of charge.

 How do I remove my mugshot from Google Images?